YuvalNoiman/CPSC_471_Project/README.md

 - Control transfers all commands (ls, get, put) from client to server (as well as all status/error messages)
 - Data is established for EVERY file transfer using an ephemeral port

+Server should () with each message:
+1. Print out message
+2. Indicate Success or Failure of command
+3. Print fileName, and numberOfBytesTransferred